neoforged/governance/removal.md

     2.3.
 An example, though it is not required to conform to this exactly: _"I second the call for removal of (name)."_

-1. The initiating Member shall be mainly responsible for shepherding the proceedings, keeping track of the periods and votes, and reminding Members of the ongoing removal proceedings.
+1. The initiating Member shall be mainly responsible for shepherding the proceedings, keeping track of the periods, and reminding Members of the ongoing removal proceedings.
 Other Members may share in this responsibility as necessary to ensure the removal proceedings continue until completion.

 ## C. Discussion